SimonHls/SimonHls/README.md

 <img src="https://github.com/SimonHls/SimonHls/raw/main/donut.png" width="300" align="left" />

-A rotating donut, spinning around the z and x-axis.
+A rotating donut, spinning around the Z and Y-axis.
 The animation is played in the command line using ASCII-characters to indicate brightness.

 This project is my implementation of the math described in [this article.](https://www.a1k0n.net/2011/07/20/donut-math.html)